ionic-team/stencil-site/src/docs/components/styling.md

 ## What is Shadow DOM

 [Shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom) is an API built into the browser that allows for DOM encapsulation and style encapsulation.
-Shadow DOM shields our component from the outside world, meaning that we do not need to think about things such as scoping our css correctly, or worrying about our internal DOM being interfered with by the world outside our component.
+Shadow DOM shields our component from its surrounding environment.
+This means that we do not need to be concerned about scoping our CSS correctly, nor worry about our internal DOM being interfered with by anything outside our component.

 ## Browser Support